Skip to Main Content

 • Cmd + Shift + A (Mac)

-Zotero supports annotated bibliographies using special citation styles and notes added to the Extra field.
+Zotero supports annotated bibliographies using special citation styles and notes entered in the Extra field.

 1. Open Zotero.